Luke 15:11-32 · Luke · Updated April 25, 2026

 Interpretation and theological stakes

 In contrast, a Calvinist reading emphasizes the father's unconditional acceptance as an illustration of irresistible grace.
 The father's immediate compassion upon seeing the son from afar (15:20) suggests that the son's return is part of a divine plan rather than solely his initiative.
-This perspective views the father's actions as a representation of God's sovereign grace, which draws the sinner back regardless of their initial willfulness.
-The son's restoration is seen less as a result of his repentance and more as a manifestation of God's grace, which cannot be resisted or earned.
+This perspective views the father's actions as a representation of God's sovereign Grace, which draws the sinner back regardless of their initial willfulness.
+The son's restoration appears less as a result of his repentance and more as a manifestation of God's grace, which cannot be resisted or earned.

 Continue reading with a Scholar plan